 For those that are not aware Cannabidiol or CBD is a non-psychoactive (non-intoxicating) component of the cannabis plant.
 Unlike marijuana, CBD will not result in a feeling of euphoria.
 And unlike Nicotine, CBD is not deadly, in fact, it has been known to have a long list of benefits.
 Over the past years, numerous studies have highlighted the potential of CBD.
 CBD has been recognized for its benefits on human and animal health.

 CBD-rich cannabis oil products can be taken sublingually, orally, or applied topically.
 Concentrated cannabis oil extract can also be heated and inhaled with a vape pen.
 Using inhalation is a good method, as effects can be felt within a minute or two.
 The effects of orally administered CBD-rich oil can last for hours, but the onset effects are much slower than inhalation.

 How CBD Can Help With Nicotine Addiction:

 As any smoker knows, quitting is easier said than done.
-However, recent studies have shown that CBD might be able to reduce the urge of smoking and help alleviate some of the withdrawal symptoms that occur when an individual quits smoking.
-CBD has been said to have stress relieving properties as well as anti-inflammatory properties.
-These benefits help with the stress the body undergoes and the symptoms such as headaches and body pain.
+However, recent studies have shown that CBD might be able to reduce the urge to smoking and help alleviate some of the withdrawal symptoms that occur when an individual quits smoking.
+CBD has been said to have stress-relieving properties as well as anti-inflammatory properties.
+These benefits help with the stress the body undergoes and the symptoms of other ailments.

 For more information about CBD and its uses please feel free to email firstname.lastname@example.org